yujiri8/yujiri.xyz/software/javascript.md

 ### Arrays are objects?

-Despite being implemented internally as linked lists, Javascript arrays are treated like a type of object in a lot of ways.
+Javascript arrays aren't really arrays, but objects.
+I don't just say this because `typeof [] === 'object'`, there are a lot of destructive ways in which the language doesn't seem to think of them as an actual sequence type.
 One is that you can assign past the end of an array and you just get "empty items" inbetween:
 ```javascript
 arr = [];
 arr[5] = 'x';